-The City of Trotwood receives its drinking water from three above ground storage tanks maintained by the City of Dayton- the 1MG capacity Mt.
-Auburn elevated tank, the 1 MG capacity Westbrook elevated tank, and the 1MG capacity Drexel elevated tank.
+The City of Trotwood receives its drinking water from three elevated storage tanks.
+The 1MG capacity Mt.
+Auburn elevated tank maintained by the City of Dayton; and the 1 MG capacity Westbrook elevated tank, and the 1MG capacity Drexel elevated tank, which are maintained by Montgomery County.
 The source of Dayton's drinking water is the Miami Valley Buried Underground Aquifer.
-This aquifer is a large underground area of water-bearing sand and gravel deposits.
+This aguifer is a large underground area of water-bearing sand and gravel deposits.
 This groundwater is influenced by surface water.
 The sources of drinking water (both tap water and bottled water) includes rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring mineral, and in some cases, radioactive material, and can pick up substances resulting from presence of animal or human activity.
 Contaminants that may be present in source water include: microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife; inorganic contaminants, such as salts and metals, which can be naturally-occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming; pesticides and herbicides, which may come from a variety of sources such as agriculture, urban storm water runoff, and residential uses; organic chemical contaminants, including synthetic and volatile organic chemicals, which are byproducts of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff, and septic systems; and radioactive contaminants, which can be naturally-occurring or be the result of oil and gas production and mining activities.

 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
-In order to ensure that tap water is safe to drink, USEPA prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
-FDA regulations establish limits for contaminants in bottled water which shall provide the same protection for public health.
+In order to ensure that tap water is safe to drink, USEPA prescribes regulations that limit the amount of certain contaminants in water provided by public water systems.
+FDA regulations establish limits for contaminants in bottled water, which shall provide the same protection for public health.
 More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline at (800) 426-4791.